-Coconut oil has a growing reputation of being a viable “non-toxic” natural ingredient to use instead of your usual sunscreen, but don’t fall for it.
-Some health-themed web sites are advising consumers to slather on extra-virgin (minimally processed) coconut oil instead of an SPF product, because it’s been used by Pacific Islanders for “thousands of years.”
+Coconut oil has a growing reputation of being a viable “non-toxic” natural ingredient to use instead of your usual sunscreen—don’t fall for it!
+Some health-themed websites are advising consumers to slather on extra-virgin (minimally processed) coconut oil instead of an SPF product, with the claim that it’s been used by Pacific Islanders for “thousands of years.”
 This is a dangerous idea, and demonstrates that folklore and anecdotal evidence can’t hold a candle to what scientific research has shown to be factual.

 If you want to use coconut oil, whether extra-virgin, cold-pressed, or not, to improve dry skin or add a sexy glow to your legs, go for it; but, if your skin will be exposed to UV light, you must follow it with a well-formulated sunscreen rated SPF 30 or greater to ensure you’re truly protecting your skin.
 To reiterate: There is no scientific evidence that coconut oil protects skin from sun damage.
 You can choose to follow the direction of some ostensibly well-meaning natural health sites, but we assure you that doing so will be to the detriment of your skin.

 - Evangelista M, Abad-Casintahan F, Lopez-Villafuerte L. The effect of topical virgin coconut oil on SCORAD index, transepidermal water loss, and skin capacitance in mild to moderate pediatric atopic dermatitis: a randomized, double-blind, clinical trial.
 Int J Dermatol.
 2014;53(1):100-8.

 - Verallo-Rowell V, Dillague K, Syah-Tjundawan B. Novel antibacterial and emollient effects of coconut and virgin olive oils in adult atopic dermatitis.
 Dermatitis.
 2008;19(6):308-15.